AustinCodingAcademy/wordpress-gitbook/07Lesson.md

 # Lesson Seven - Site Migration

 Students Will...
-* understand how to undertake site mirgation
+* understand how to undertake site migration

 #Key Questions
 * How do I move a wordpress build without taking down a website?